aarondail/react-zoomable-ui/docs/api/classes/viewport.md

 ▸ **updateContainerSize**(): _void_

 This should be used when the div is resized.
 By default resizes due to the window itself resizing will be automatically handled, but any other resizes won't be handled (since there isn't a good way to get notified when the div resizes.

-If you are getting acess to the `ViewPort` via [Space](space.md) or [SpaceContext](../globals.md#const-spacecontext) you should not call this method directly and should instead call the [Space.updateSize](space.md#updatesize) method.
+If you are getting access to the `ViewPort` via [Space](space.md) or [SpaceContext](../globals.md#const-spacecontext) you should not call this method directly and should instead call the [Space.updateSize](space.md#updatesize) method.

 **Returns:** _void_